csgenetics/csgenetics_scrnaseq/README.md

 While the pipeline can be launched on MacOS, some of the processes are RAM intensive.

-In particular, the STAR mapping process is currently configured to run in a container that is allocated 40GB of RAM.
+In particular, the STAR mapping process is currently configured to run in a container that is allocated 40GB or 60GB of RAM.
 The qualimap process is configured to use 16GB of RAM.

 The actual resources utilized will depend on the character of the samples being analysed.